-- 1. Understand the principles of law and framework within which law operates in the Republic of Ireland. - 2.
-Understand the principles of company law in the Republic of Ireland. - 3.
+- 1. Understand the principles of law and the framework within which law operates in the Republic of Ireland. - 2.
+Understand the principles of company law and partnership law in the Republic of Ireland. - 3.
 Understand the principles of the laws of contract, tort, employment, agency, consumer, and data protection in the Republic of Ireland.